-12.6 For the avoidance of doubt, the PRA expects firms to update all relevant references to the deposit protection limit (not only where prescribed in PRA rules).
+12.6A For the avoidance of doubt, the PRA expects firms to update all relevant references to the deposit protection limit (not only where prescribed in PRA rules) as soon as practicable after 30 January 2017 and in any event on or before 30 June 2017.
 This includes advertising materials, product literature, website references, etc.